uyuni-project/uyuni/susemanager-utils/testing/docker/README.md

 This will build the containers required to test all the branches covered by our tests.
-Right now this will build a SLE11SP2 container (required to test the 1.7 branch) and a SLE11SP3 container (required to test the Head branch).
+Right now this will build a SLE11SP2 container (required to test the 1.7 branch) and a SLE11SP3 container (required to test the head branch).
 It's possible to build containers only for certain branches using the '-b' cli option.

 Once the containers are built the task will import them into the local docker